What Does "Rush" Mean?

 Benefits of Rushing

-Being a member of a Greek organization can be a rewarding experience that allows you to make friends that last a lifetime.
-The rush process gives you the opportunity to determine which fraternity or sorority makes the most sense and is the best fit for you.
-Going through the process will allow you to make an educated decision about the group you want to be affiliated with throughout your college career and allows current members to determine if you're a good fit for them as well.
+- Going through the process will allow you to make an educated decision about the group you want to be affiliated with throughout your college career and allows current members to determine if you're a good fit for them as well.
 It can be a large time commitment but is well worth it in the end.